ahampriyanshu/norm-has-a-blog/src/posts/markdown-syntax-guide.md

 <div style="border: 1px solid #f0f0f0; padding: 10px; border-radius: 12px; text-align: center;">
   This is a custom HTML div with inline styles.
 </div>

-## Conclusion

-This covers most of the Markdown syntax you'll need for blogging.
-Experiment with these elements to create engaging and well-formatted content!